AdnanZamanNiloy/ML-DL-Based-Work/README.md

 - **Stroke Risk Prediction (XGBoost + SMOTE + SHAP)**
   Predicting stroke risk with XGBoost, using SMOTE for class imbalance and SHAP for explainability.

+- **Titanic Survival Prediction (Baseline ML)**
+  A straightforward machine learning approach to predict passenger survival on the Titanic dataset.

 - **Student Performance in Exam**
   Analyzing and predicting student exam scores using different features.